dave-kennedy/motivator/README.md

 layer is extremely naive.
 I may do something different in the future but only if people are actually using it.
 So please give me your feedback!

+## BUGS

+* Flex ordering breaks keyboard navigation
+* Moving any custom element with `append`, `before`, `after`, etc. causes it to be re-rendered, duplicating its contents
+* Repeat streak lost on edit

 ## TODO

 * Analytics